chango/inferno/doc/counting.rst

 Inferno Rule
 ------------

-For the porpose of this intoductory example, think of a map/reduce job as a series of four steps, where the output of each step is used as the input to the next.
+For the purpose of this introductory example, think of a map/reduce job as a series of four steps, where the output of each step is used as the input to the next.